 Spring is a beautiful time to visit Gozo.
 The island is typically at its greenest after the winter rains, with blossoming flowers and trees, as the sun begins to warm.
-After the dark bleak winters of Northern Europe, one can enjoy the warmth and the colour, soaking in the Maltese sun while it is still not too hot.
+Coming from the dark bleak winters of Northern Europe, one can enjoy the warmth and the colours, soaking in the Maltese sun while it is still not too hot.

-Before the tourists arrive en masse in the summer months, Gozo has a lot to offer a visitor who wants to enjoy the peace and tranquility of the island.
+Gozo has a lot to offer a visitor who wants to enjoy the peace and tranquility of the island, before the tourists arrive en masse in the summer months.
 The natural isolation of being on an island gives Gozo a unique vibe.
 It is both carefree and culturally rich.
 Ultimately, Gozo is about being, rather than doing.
 From hiking and diving to getting lost in side streets, or meeting strangers in a village pub – whichever way you choose to spend your holiday is sure to leave you with joyful memories.

 Enjoy the beach

-The beaches of Gozo are still largely empty in Spring.
+The beaches of Gozo are still largely empty in spring.
 In peace and tranquility, one can enjoy the sun as the waves gently break on the shore.
 Gozo has many beautiful beaches, rocky or sandy.
 Outside the busy summer season, it would feel like having a private beach to yourself most of the time.
-As the spring slowly moves into Summer, and the water begins to warm up, those who are more adventurous can enjoy a very refreshing swim.
+As spring slowly moves into summer, and the water begins to warm up, those who are more adventurous can enjoy a very refreshing swim.

 A walk among the green fields with blossoming flowers under the bright sun is good for the body and soul.
-Once again, apart from the busy season of Holy Week and Easter, Gozo is much quieter in Spring than it is in Summer.
-For those looking for tranquil nature walks and quiet evenings watching the sun set into the sea, Gozo in Spring is a perfect destination.
+Once again, apart from the busy season of Holy Week and Easter, Gozo is much quieter in spring than it is in summer.
+For those looking for tranquil nature walks or watching the sun set into the sea, Gozo in spring is a perfect destination.

 Holy Week and Easter